 Tunisia

 Last winter was extremely long and cold, and despite the already advanced spring, we could not wait for the much-desired warmth of the Sun.
 Thoughts impatiently and inevitably lead us to sandy beaches and summer joys.
-But we believe that you have all heard the old saying – If the mountain won’t come to Muhammad, then Muhammad must go to the mountain.
+But we believe you have all heard the old saying – If the mountain will not come to Muhammad, then Muhammad must go to the mountain.

 Our destination is Djerba island, one of the principal centers of tourism in Tunisia.
 Here, the tourist industry has been developing rapidly since 1960, which gives the island connotations of modernity, hospitality, and exclusivity, making it an ideal destination for an unforgettable vacation.

-As soon as you step on Tunisian soil, you realize that you are in a distinctive world, in many ways different from ours.
-Since Tunisia offers countless fascinating locations that would not be possible to visit without a car, we decide to rent it, which was a great idea.
+As soon as you step on Tunisian soil, you realize that you are in a distinctive world, in numerous ways different from ours.
+Since Tunisia offers countless fascinating locations that would not be possible to visit without a car, we decided to rent it, which was a great idea.
 To our delight, the car was, unlike most of Tunisia’s fleet, in incomparably better and newer condition.

-Our destination is Djerba island, one of the principal centers of tourism in Tunisia.
-Here, the tourist industry has been developing rapidly since 1960, which gives the island connotations of modernity, hospitality, and exclusivity, making it an ideal destination for an unforgettable vacation.
+Our destination is Djerba island, one of the leading tourism centers in Tunisia.
+The tourist industry here has been developing rapidly since 1960, which gives the island connotations of modernity, hospitality, and exclusivity, making it an ideal destination for an unforgettable vacation.
 It is a popular destination for French, Italians, and increasingly for Slovenians and Croats.
-Although the island is becoming more modern, it is also one of the few localities where the Berber language has remained in speech.
-We settle in one of the many hotels located in the tourist zone in the north-west of the island, not far from the largest city, also the administrative center of the island, Houmt Souk.
-Houmt Souk in translation means market area and is the only city with countless shops, markets, and fairs, which are worth a visit if you want to see the diversity of the offer that the island provides.

-One of the most significant offerings are spices, typical for this area, such as mint, anise, and cumin, which abundantly predominate in Tunisian and Berber cuisine.
+One of the most significant offerings is spices, typical for this area, such as mint, anise, and cumin, which abundantly predominate in Tunisian and Berber cuisine.
 With its 28 km long and 26.5 km wide, the island is precisely ethnically, culturally, and artistically determined.
 Although small in size, over 200 mosques have been built on it.
-Surprised by the numerous mosques, which we meet at every step, yet we come across the only church (in Houmt Souk), and a synagogue on the island (in Hara Sghira).
+Surprised by the numerous mosques, which we met at every step, we came across the only church (in Houmt Souk) and a synagogue on the island (in Hara Sghira).

 Near the tourist resort of Midoun is located Parc Djerba Explore, a tourist complex dedicated to cultural heritage and Islamic art.
 What impressed us the most within this complex is the largest crocodile farm in the Mediterranean, which has about 400 specimens of large and small predators.

-In the southern part of the island are located the picturesque fishing towns Ajim and El Kantara.
-They are the link between the island and the mainland of Tunisia.
-El Kantara is connected to the land by a road, by a bridge, over an old Roman embankment, while Ajim is by ferry.
-The ferry is very cheap, so for only 800 milimes (approx. 0.40 cents) per car, you have transportation to the other side of the coast.
-Driving on Tunisian roads outside major cities, we conclude that in Tunisia, are more “gas stations” per square kilometer than in any well-developed country.
+In the southern part of the island, you can find the charming fishing towns of Ajim and El Kantara.
+These towns serve as the connection between the island and mainland Tunisia.
+El Kantara is reached via a road that crosses an old Roman embankment, while Ajim is accessible only by ferry.
+The ferry ride is extremely affordable, costing only 800 milimes (approximately 0.40 cents) per car.
+Driving on Tunisian roads outside major cities, we concluded there are more “gas stations” per square kilometer in Tunisia than in any well-developed country.

-Although such “gas stations” do not have a solid roof, nor standard gas stations, nor classic cash registers where you will pay for the purchased fuel, their offer also matches the largest known distributors.
-Cheerful and colorful canisters are waiting for you.
-Even if you happen to run out of fuel in the dark of night, there is no problem.
-Tunisians will be very happy to serve you.
-Although, as they say, it is smuggled fuel from Libya, there is no fear because when it comes to illegal petroleum, the government connives such things.
+Although these “gas stations” do not have a solid roof like standard gas stations, they offer the same products as the largest known distributors.
+You won’t find classic cash registers here to pay for your fuel, but you will find cheerful and colorful canisters waiting for you.
+Even if you run out of fuel in the dark of night, don’t worry – the Tunisians will be happy to serve you.
+They sell smuggled fuel from Libya, but there is no need to fear because the government turns a blind eye to illegal petroleum.

 If you are a fan of the movie “Star Wars” then Tunisia as a destination is the right choice for you.
 Moon landscapes and attractive architectures have created an ideal location for filming numerous scenes of the film.
 Some of these locations can still be seen today…

 If you are a fan of the movie “Star Wars” then Tunisia as a destination is the right choice for you.
-Moon landscapes and attractive architectures have created an ideal location for filming numerous scenes of the film.
-Some of these locations can still be seen today, such as the desert areas next to the salt lake Chott el-Jerid, Ksar Hadada on the road from Matmata to Tataouine, and the town of Ajim on Djerba.
+Moon landscapes and attractive architecture have created an ideal location for filming numerous film scenes.
+Some of these locations can still be seen today, such as the desert areas right to the salt lake Chott el-Jerid, Ksar Hadada on the road from Matmata to Tataouine, and Ajim on Djerba.

-Desert roses are shapes formed by a mixture of sand and salt crystals and are found a few meters deep below the surface of Saharan sand.
-To get this unique souvenir, you will not need a shovel or hard work in the heat because they can be bought very cheaply in almost every store, and even on stands in the middle of the desert.
-Prices range from 2 to 4 Tunisian dinars (approx. 1 to 2 euros) depending on the rose size.
-Douz is the city behind which the Sahara begins, so it’s called – the doorway of the Sahara.
-Here you will be impressed by the hundreds of thousands of date palms and fruit trees grown exclusively for export.
-For all those eager for adventure, camel riding in real Bedouin clothes is on offer here.
+Desert roses are unique formations made of sand and salt crystals.
+They can be found a few meters beneath the surface of Saharan sand.
+To acquire these souvenirs, you won’t need to dig with a shovel or work hard in the heat because they are available for purchase at very affordable prices in almost every store, including stands in the middle of the desert.
+Prices range from 2 to 4 Tunisian dinars (approximately 1 to 2 euros), depending on the size of the rose.

 Our next destination is Ksar Ghilane, an oasis that houses about 60 spacious and air-conditioned tents equipped with a bathroom.
 There is also a restaurant, bar, swimming pool, all comforts except television and telephone.

 We want to visit the Sahara, but one usually goes to the desert in vehicles customized to desert conditions.
-We fear the fact that the roads will not be passable for our car, but we are brave and we do not giving up.
-Namely, a route passes between dunes, which move under the influence of the winds, so it happened that the road disappears.
-But the Tunisians came up with the idea of placing protections on the edges of the dunes by planting palm branches that prevent them from moving.
+We are a bit apprehensive about whether our car will be able to handle the roads, but we are determined to go anyway.
+Namely, a route passes between dunes, which are constantly moving due to the winds.
+As a result, the road sometimes disappears.
+However, the Tunisians came up with the idea of placing protections on the edges of the dunes by planting palm branches that prevent them from moving.

-Our next destination is Ksar Ghilane, an oasis that houses about 60 spacious and air-conditioned tents equipped with a bathroom.
+Our next destination is Ksar Ghilane, an oasis that houses around 60 spacious and air-conditioned tents equipped with a bathroom.
 There is also a restaurant, bar, swimming pool, all comforts except television and telephone.
-But do not let that worry you because mobile devices work flawlessly.
-Here you can ride camels, enjoy the sunset at dusk, dine in the moonlight surrounded by dunes.
-A unique feeling that stays in your memory for a lifetime.
+Don’t worry though, as mobile devices work perfectly fine here.
+You can ride camels, watch the sunset at dusk, and enjoy dining in the moonlight surrounded by dunes, an experience that will stay with you forever.

-After exploring the Bedouin way of life, we embark on new explorations, but this time of nomads and barbers.
-The southern part of Tunisia is rich in ksars (“ksar” means fortress) of quite attractive architecture, consisting of a series of independent buildings with several rooms, cylindrical structures traditionally called ghorfas.
-They used to serve for storing food products, as protection from heat but also from muggers.
-Today, most of them are hotels where campers from all over Europe usually stay on their travels.
-But the barbers also stand out with their unique architecture.
-The Matmata area is overlayed with a cave, troglodyte houses excavated in clay and sand.
+After exploring the Bedouin way of life, we set out for new adventures, this time exploring the lives of nomads and barbers.
+The southern region of Tunisia is abundant in ksars, which means fortress, featuring an attractive architectural style.
+These ksars consist of multiple independent buildings with several rooms and cylindrical structures called ghorfas.
+Originally, they were primarily used for storing food products, providing protection from both heat and muggers.
+Nowadays, most of these ksars have been transformed into hotels, serving as a popular destination for campers traveling from all over Europe.
+The barbers also stand out with their unique architecture.
+The Matmata area is home to troglodyte houses excavated in clay and sand, giving them a cave-like appearance.

 If you find yourself in front of the door or the entrance of one of the houses, and if you see a blue handprint above the doorway, it means that you are welcome in that house.
 You will be greeted by friendly hosts who will take you through a tunnel, dug in the rock, to the yard (about 15 meters in diameter) that forms the center of the house.
 Around the yard are arranged rooms for different purposes.
 In addition to showing you their home, they will offer you home-baked bread, as well as olive oil, which they have in abundance since Tunisia is full of endless olive groves that have no end in sight even after 2 hours of driving.
 It is customary to pay the host 5 Tunisian dinars for such a visit, which is a little less than 3 euros.